Three Ways to Improve Outbound Lead Generation with Analytics

 There should be a manageable quantity of leads in each sales reps’ queue on a timed basis so they can call, qualify and close deals without being overwhelmed.

-The “why” of determining which leads are not qualified or worth pursuing is just as important as converting a qualified lead into an opportunity.
+The “why” of deciding which leads are not qualified or worth pursuing is just as important as converting a qualified lead into an opportunity.

 Disposition reasons that are clear, accurate and consistent can yield valuable info to fix specific problems.
 For example, if the reasons show bad data, go back to the vendor and get updated records or a credit.
 If leads are not in addressable market, then rank the highest such records and suppress them when buying future leads.
 When there is no current opportunity with prospects, maintain communication (with permission) and incorporate statistical models so you can reach similar prospects earlier in their buying cycles.

 Reps need help prioritizing.
-Analytics can help in sorting, filtering, appending and synthesizing valuable info across prospects, accounts and transactions, and then present actionable information that can be used in a script.
-For example, we have created an app within Salesforce that combines account data with prospect data to give confidence and talking points to sales reps.
+Analytics can help in sorting, filtering, appending and synthesizing valuable info across prospects, accounts and transactions.
+Then, analytics can give actionable information that can be used in a script.
+For example, we have created an app for Salesforce that combines account data with prospect data to give confidence and talking points to sales reps.